Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Experiments

-The quantitative experiments presented above have separately demonstrated the advantages of our method in terms of spatial, emotional, and aesthetic immersion, thereby confirming that our generated camera movements can quantitatively satisfy the overall sense of immersion in terms of shooting techniques.
-To further evaluate our method in a qualitative manner, we conduct user studies to assess the perceptual immersion of our synthesized cinematic videos.
+The quantitative experiments described above have separately demonstrated the effectiveness of our method in facilitating actor-camera synchronization through spatial tracking, emotional styling, and aesthetic framing, thereby jointly enhancing the overall immersive viewer experiences.
+In the next subsection, we conduct a user study to further evaluate the perceptual immersion of our generated cinematic videos in a qualitative way.